pacificclimate/climate-explorer-backend/data_prep/README.md

 5. Adds a climatology_bounds variable to match climatological period
 6. Revises output file name with climatological period

-The general process is to:

-1. Revise time variable to meet CF1.6 spec for climatological series
-2. Add a climatology_bounds variable as per CF1.6 spec
-3. Process file names to correct the time range available

 ### Installation

 ```bash